2020PB/police-brutality/all-locations.md

 ### Police arrest woman on bike | May 30th

-A woman on a bike attempts to maneuver around a police van.
+A woman on a bike attempts to maneuver around a police van near Cooper Union.
 An officer jumps out and yanks her from the bike.
 Another officer throws the bike to the side as several slam her against the van to arrest her.

 tags: arrest, property-destruction, protester, push, shove

 id: ny-newyorkcity-33

-geolocation:
+geolocation: 40.7285093, -73.9906297

 **Links**